open it

 When government agencies introduce policy or regulatory changes to tax, accounting, payroll, invoicing, superannuation or business registration processes, they often underestimate the impacts on Digital Service Providers (DSPs) who are ultimately responsible for delivering these changes.

 Please note that this article provides a simplified overview of the software development process.
+Scroll down for access to the accompanying pack.

 Software Development Process

-DSPs typically plan and budget their development roadmaps up to four years in advance.
+Before considering the software development process, it is essential to consider that DSPs typically plan and budget their development roadmaps up to four years in advance.
 Development roadmaps cover new products and features alongside regular compliance changes, such as annual tax changes and minimum wage reviews.

 Planning